TRAVEL TIPS FOR A DAY TRIP TO RHINE FALLS

 If you plan to visit the Rhine Falls, you can either use the “entry” Schloss Laufen (Site Dachsen/Zurich) or Schlössli Wörth (Site Neuhausen/Schaffhausen).

-Last year I decided to use the entry at Schloss Laufen.
+I have visited Rhine Falls probably about five times.
+On my first trip, I decided to use the entry at Schloss Laufen.
 And here is what you need to know if you choose this entry.

 - No entrance fee

 - Parking fee (first 1 hour= 5€, each additional hour 2€)